- Advice and information

 You might get side effects that are unpleasant or distressing.

-If you have issues with side effects, you can talk to your psychiatrist or GP.
+You can talk to your psychiatrist or GP if you have issues with side effects.
 They might change your dose or suggest a different medication.
 They may also be able to give you other drugs to help with the side effects.

 What if I want to stop taking antipsychotics?

-If you decide to come off antipsychotics your doctor will help you come off the medication gradually by reducing the dose over a period of time.
+Your doctor will help you come off the medication if you decide to stop taking antipsychotics.
+Your doctor can do this by gradually reducing the dose over a period of time.

-If you stop antipsychotics suddenly it can cause 'rebound psychosis'.
-This means that the symptoms of your illness return suddenly, and you may become unwell again.
-This is also known as ‘relapse’.
+Stopping antipsychotic medication suddenly may mean that your symptoms return, and you become unwell again. , This is also known as ‘relapse’.

 If you or your family or friends think you are becoming unwell again, you should speak to your doctor.